 Mimesis was the fourth and to that point the most high-profile film from Douglas Schulze.
 Schulze is a regular horror director and had previously made Hellmaster (1992), Dark Heaven (2002) and The Rain (2009) and would subsequently go on to make The Dark Below (2015).

 On the other hand, while the idea itself holds your attention, I don’t feel that Mimesis goes far enough with it.
 Schulze places the characters in the simulation and has them go through it and that is about it.
 There is nothing more placed on the idea than that.
-There is the odd moment where people realise that they cannot escape in the pick-up truck because it is meant to blow up or that nobody survives in the original film.
+There is the odd moment where people realise that they cannot escape in the pick-up truck because it is meant to blow up or that they are doomed because nobody is meant to survive in the original film.
 Essentially though, once he has his replication set up, Schulze does nothing more than repeat it.
-I wished Schulze had taken the material as far as say Final Girls (2015) and deconstructed the original and/or the milieu of the zombie film.
+I wished Schulze had taken the material as far as say Final Girls (2015) and deconstructed the original and/or the zombie film.

-Nor does Schulze give any adequate explanation for the scenario – like why a group of people like to abduct others and place them in an elaborate recreation of a classic horror film.
+Nor does Schulze give any adequate explanation for the scenario – like what a group of people get out of abducting others and placing them in an elaborate recreation of a classic horror film.
 You also cannot help but think of the vast potential for things to go disastrously wrong – like if the organisers of the game are playing the zombies, what would happen if the people in the scenario believed it was real and responded exactly as characters in horror films are expected to do and start trying to kill the zombies?
 People do get killed throughout but who are they – other players?
 Other enforced participants?
 Actors using makeups?

-One should also point out that the zombie makeups are not very convincing – they simply look like the faces of the respective actors have been covered in black and white paint, using white pupil contacts and nothing more than that.
-You can sort of justify that in saying that they are actors playing zombies – but it does not look convincing overall.
-On the other hand, when it comes to the various killings the film is a lot gorier than Night of the Living Dead was.
+The zombie makeups are also not very convincing – they simply look as though the faces of the respective actors have been covered in black and white facepaint, that they are wearing white pupil contacts and nothing more than that.
+You can sort of justify that in saying that they are actors playing zombies but the effect does not look convincing overall.
+On the other hand, when it comes to the various killings the film is far gorier than Night of the Living Dead was.

 The film comes with plentiful genre in references, including posters of various horror classics in the background and a character at one point rhapsodising about having a poster of Carnival of Souls (1962) signed by “all of the cast – including Herk Harvey.”
 There is a cameo from genre regular Sid Haig who appears at the beginning and then again near the end as a horror director defending his films against charges of inciting violence.
 Bill Hinzman, who played a zombie in Night of the Living Dead, also makes a brief appearance as the sheriff in the final scene, the last film Hinzman appeared in before his death in 2012.